-There are a range of resources available on both national and international governance practice.
+There are a range of resources available on both national and international governance practices.
 The resources below cover Indigenous, community and corporate governance matters.

 Australia governance organisations, research institutes and resources